Skip to main content

 Can I be both a Seller and Vendor on Amazon at the same time?

 Yes, a hybrid approach is possible and used by some brands.
 You can sell certain products through Vendor Central and others through Seller Central.
 A clean ASIN separation and a clear strategy for which products run through which channel are essential.
-Note that with shared ASINs, Amazon frequently wins the Buy Box and may undercut your Seller price.
+However, note that hybrid is the most complex of all models.
+It creates pricing conflicts between Amazon Retail and the Seller account, requires duplicate processes for content, logistics, and compliance, and with shared ASINs, Amazon typically wins the Buy Box and may undercut your Seller price.

 How do I get an invitation to the Amazon Vendor program?

 The Amazon Vendor program is invitation-only.
 Amazon typically approaches brands that already achieve high sales on the Marketplace, have strong brand recognition, or operate in categories Amazon wants to strengthen internally.
 You cannot apply directly.
-If you receive an invitation, you should carefully review the terms – especially wholesale prices, payment terms, and co-op agreements.
+If you receive an invitation, you should carefully review the terms – especially wholesale prices, payment terms, co-op agreements, and chargeback policies.
+Many brands report that initially attractive conditions become less favorable over time due to constantly increasing demands.

 Which model offers better margins: Seller or Vendor?

 In most cases, the Seller model offers significantly better margins.
-As a Seller, you sell at the end customer price and pay FBA fees (typically 25-35% of the selling price).
-As a Vendor, you sell at the wholesale price (often 40-60% below the retail price) and must additionally account for co-op fees, chargebacks, and marketing contributions.
-Net margin as a Seller typically ranges from 15-30%, as a Vendor from 5-15%.
+As a Seller, you sell at the end customer price and pay Amazon fees: referral fees (7-15% depending on category) plus FBA costs for storage and shipping.
+Net margins typically range from 15-30%.
+As a Vendor, you sell at the wholesale price (often 40-55% below retail) and must additionally account for co-op fees, chargebacks, allowances, and marketing contributions.
+Net margins typically range from 5-15%.
+Additionally, Amazon renegotiates conditions annually – almost always to the vendor's disadvantage.

 What are Amazon Vendor chargebacks and how can I avoid them?

 Chargebacks are penalty fees that Amazon charges Vendors when delivery requirements are not met.
-Common reasons include: incorrect carton labeling, late deliveries, missing or incorrect ASN data (Advanced Shipping Notifications), and non-compliant packaging.
-Chargebacks can amount to 2-5% of the goods value and further reduce already slim margins.
-To avoid them, professional supply chain management with precise labeling and on-time delivery is required.
+Common reasons include: incorrect carton labeling, late deliveries, missing or incorrect ASN data (Advanced Shipping Notifications), non-compliant packaging, and quantity shortages.
+Chargebacks can amount to 2-5% of goods value and further significantly reduce already slim margins.
+Accounting is often non-transparent with complex deductions, shortages, and promotional offsets.
+To avoid them, professional supply chain management with precise labeling, on-time delivery, and complete documentation is required.

 Can I switch back from Vendor to the Seller model?

 Switching from Vendor to the Seller model is generally possible but requires careful planning.
 You need to set up a Seller Central account, create new listings, and ensure Amazon's own inventory is sold through before you offer the same ASINs as a Seller.
+Existing reviews and organic rankings are preserved as they are tied to the ASIN – not the seller.
 The transition process can take several months.
-Many brands use an Amazon Broker during this phase to professionally manage the switch and minimize revenue losses.
+Strategically, the switch should ideally happen when Amazon's current purchase orders expire.
+Many brands use an Amazon Broker as Merchant of Record during this phase to professionally manage the switch, minimize revenue losses, and avoid building their own seller infrastructure.

 What is an Amazon Broker and how does it differ from Seller and Vendor?

-An Amazon Broker (such as SPACEGOATS) is a service provider that sells your products on Amazon through their own Seller account.
-You retain pricing control and brand management as with the Seller model but do not have to handle operational execution.
-Unlike the Vendor model, you continue to determine the end customer price, receive faster payments, and maintain access to customer data.
-The Broker handles account management, fulfillment coordination, compliance, and often advertising – ideal for brands that want maximum control with minimal effort.
+An Amazon Broker (such as SPACEGOATS) is an intermediary that acts as Merchant of Record (MoR) and sells your products through their own Seller account on Amazon.
+The brand sells B2B to the broker, the broker sells B2C to end customers – hence the term B2B2C model.
+You retain pricing control and brand management as with the Seller model but don't have to handle operational execution.
+Unlike the Vendor model, you continue to determine the end customer price, receive predictable settlements, and retain access to performance data through platforms like Galaxy.
+The broker as MoR handles complete marketplace responsibility: VAT, EPR, invoicing, customer service, fulfillment coordination, and advertising.
+The model requires only 0.5-1.5 FTEs on the brand side – ideal for companies that want maximum control with minimal effort.